 The good news is that it can be done

 The recycling process can recover up to 95% of metals in electric batteries, maintaining a level of purity comparable to the "virgin" material.
-This is what the Chief Environmental Officer said in the press release Emma Nehrenheim by Northvolt.
+This is what the Chief Environmental Officer states in the press release Emma Nehrenheim by Northvolt.
 The next step is to find out if Northvolt and other companies can develop these new recycling processes in preparation for the second "wave" of dead batteries.

 The cycle of electric cars now on the market will run out within 5-7 years).
 In total, 250.000 tons of electric vehicle batteries will reach end of life in 2030.